ZerBea/hcxdumptool/README.md

 * GPIO hardware mod recommended (push button and LED).

+* to allow 5GHz packet injection, it is mandatory to uncomment a regulatory domain that support this: /etc/conf.d/wireless-regdom

 If you decide to compile latest git head, make sure that your distribution is updated on latest version.